n00d1es/HoloKilo/README.md

 Some have concerns over the battery drain and heat from the camera flash.
 In my testing this wasn't a problem at all.
 If I understand correctly, the average flash led consumes 80-100 mA and the average battery has 2000mAh.
 With that in mind the average phone can power the flash 20 hours not taking in other factors such as the display.
 I also have not noticed my flash degrading, but this could be the case with presumably older phones.
 Given that Android provides its own flashlight function in the newer versions, I don't think there is a problem with it.

+Different (retro) reflective materials have different properties.
+I have found the 'car neon reflective tape' from aliexpress to be good for close by.
+Some other reflective material I ordered from a local webshop, shiny looking with diamond patterns, works better for me for tracking at larger distances (which is shown in the videos).
+I've used colored materials because they're easy to distinguish from for example a metallic vase or mirror, which can also reflect light as if retro reflective.
+Besides that, lamps tend to be white and it is preferable to filter them out.
+I've also done testing with a colored (green) filter in front of the flash and using regular white reflective material; this works too.

 ##Example
 https://github.com/Kjos/HoloKilo/raw/master/holokilo-debug.apk